 For parents and kids alike, fall foliage train rides are a perfect way to savor autumn colors as you roll along through the scenic countryside.
-You’re not stuck navigating busy highways on a family road trip, so there’s plenty of time for relaxed togetherness as you soak in fall’s sun-kissed days.
+You’re not stuck navigating busy highways on a family road trip, so there’s plenty of time for relaxed togetherness as you soak in the last sun-kissed days of your fall family vacation.
 And no one will ask “Are we there yet?” because with a fall train ride getting there is part of the fun.

 The Best Fall Foliage Train Rides in the U.S.

-From multi-day family travel adventures to simple weekend getaways, here are the best fall train rides in the U.S. for razzle-dazzle foliage.
+Skip the driving and go big on family togetherness with an autumn train ride through charming towns, vibrant forest, and along scenic stretches you miss from the road.
+From multi-day family travel adventures to simple weekend getaways for couples, here are the best fall train rides in the U.S. for razzle-dazzle foliage.

 1. Amtrak’s Ethan Allen Express